pydanny/pydanny-event-notes/mongodbla2012/diagnostics-and-performance-tuning.rst

 Every time you do a read/write, it hits a capped collection called the oplog.
 Replication lag refers to the time between when a read/write is called and when it is performed.

+Example: If you have a very high write rate on the Primary, your secondaries can have trouble keeping up.